kairosdb/kairosdb-client/README.md

 Version 2.2.0 of the client was tested with KairosDB version 1.1.3-1.

+## Contributions

+We want your contributions but please do pull requests on the develop branch and not the master.

 ## Copyright and License

 Licensed under the Apache License, Version 2.0 (the "License");